 Have a starting point when assessing how inclusive your company culture is.
 That starting point should be your company values.
 Again, ask yourself these questions:

-A truly inclusive organisation is one that takes a holistic approach to inclusivity.
+To be successful, you need a holistic approach to inclusivity.
 This translates to encompassing people management, company values, and employee behaviour.

 Making an assessment of your company culture will enable you to challenge the prevailing culture and acknowledge any systemic issues.